ibm-cloud-docs/vpc/instance_metadata_vpc_about.md

 The instance metadata service consists of two components:

-* **Instance identity token service** that lets you aquire an [access token](#imd-vpc-access-token) to the VPC metadata service.
-To access other IBM Cloud IAM-enabled services, you can exchange this token for an IAM token.
-After the exchange, there's no distinction between tokens.
-The token can be used to access the instance metadata service or IAM-enabled services.
+* **Instance identity token service** that lets you aquire an [access token](#imd-vpc-access-token) to access the VPC metadata service.
+To access other IBM Cloud IAM-enabled services, you can exchange the instance identity token for an IAM token.
 For example, starting an instance might require a call to IBM Cloud Database to set up a database server.

-* **Instance [metadata service](#imd-service)** that lets you obtain metadata by calling REST APIs that provides instance initialization data, network interface, volume attachment, public SSH key, and placement group information.
+* **Instance [metadata service](#imd-service)** that lets you retrieve the instance metadata.
+By calling the metadata service APIs, you can get instance initialization data, network interface, volume attachment, public SSH key, and placement group information.

 ### Limitations for the Beta release
 {: imd-limitations}